Chemistry

 wp.stolaf.edu/chemistry

-St. Olaf traditionally graduates more chemistry majors than any other four-year college in the United States.
+St. Olaf traditionally ranks among the top three four-year colleges in the United States for the number of chemistry majors graduating each year.
 The college also ranks in the top five as a source of students who obtain the Ph.D. in chemistry and related fields.
-Chemistry faculty members have a fine record of achievement in teaching and research; several have won prestigious national awards.
-Students enjoy state-of-the-art instrumentation and computers in both the laboratory and the classroom.
+Chemistry faculty members have a fine record of achievement in teaching and research.
+Students enjoy hands-on use of state-of-the-art instrumentation in lab courses and independent research.

-The Chemistry Department offers an array of courses in the traditional areas of chemistry (organic, analytical, physical, inorganic).
-Courses in biochemistry, organometallic chemistry, medicinal chemistry, and other topics introduce students to interdisciplinary and bridging sciences that utilize a chemical perspective.
+The Chemistry Department offers an array of courses in the traditional areas of chemistry (organic, analytical, physical, inorganic) as well as interdisciplinary areas such as biochemistry, organometallic chemistry and environmental chemistry.

-The department has an active summer research program in which faculty and students work together to investigate problems of current interest.
+The department has an active research program in which faculty and students work together to investigate problems of current interest.
 Students graduating with chemistry majors have had excellent success in gaining admission to graduate and professional schools and in obtaining employment opportunities.
-A major in chemistry may lead to employment in chemical research and in related areas such as medical applications of chemistry, environmental chemistry, and materials science.
+Chemistry majors have also been employed in industry.
 A chemistry major also provides an excellent background for continued education in professional schools in medicine, dentistry, pharmacy, and related fields.

 An overview of general options for the chemistry major, including the major and the American Chemical Society (ACS) approved emphasis may be found here.